Generalized Quantifiers on Dependent Types: A System for Anaphora: Dynamic extensions of contexts

 \subsection{Nested dependencies}

 As the type dependencies can be nested, our analysis can be extended to sentences involving three and more quantifiers.
-Consider examples in (2a) and (2b): \begin{enumerate}[(2a)] \item Every student bought most professors a flower.
-They will give them to them tomorrow. \end{enumerate} \begin{enumerate}[(2b)] \item Every student bought most professors a flower.
-They picked them carefully. \end{enumerate} We represent the first sentence in (2a) and (2b) as $B(\forall_{s:S}, Most_{p:P}, \exists_{f:F})$.
-This sentence (on the interpretation where \textit{a flower} depends on \textit{most professors} that depends on \textit{every student}) translates into a sentence:
+Consider an example in (5) \begin{enumerate}[(5)] \item Every student bought most professors a flower.
+They will give them to them tomorrow. \end{enumerate} The first sentence in (5)(on the interpretation where \textit{a flower} depends on \textit{most professors} that depends on \textit{every student}) translates into